Abstract Keyword in Java

 Rules Of Abstract Keyword

-Before using the abstract keyword in your code, you must know some rules of the abstract keyword.
-There are some important do's and dont's for using abstract keyword.
+Before using the abstract keyword in your code, you must know some rules.
+There are some important do's and do n'ts for using abstract keywords.

 Do's :

-• It is only possible to use the abstract keyword with classes and methods.
+• Using the abstract keyword with classes and methods is only possible.

 • It is mandatory that classes extending abstract classes must implement all the abstract methods of that parent class; otherwise it should also be declared as abstract.